What are the different types of financial advisor certifications?

 What is an IAR best for?

-An IAR is best for accessing a broad range of financial advice relating to investments, such as basic financial planning, portfolio development, wealth management, and estate management.
+An IAR is best for accessing a broad range of financial advice relating to investments, including financial planning, portfolio creation, and ongoing wealth management.

 CLU